 Torus nodes provide a user-specific key based on some form of attestation from the user.
 This attestation could come in the form of an OAuth login from an existing account, a traditional email account login, or even biometrics.
-Torus nodes need not return a private key, but need to fufill the interface:
+Torus nodes need not return a private key, but need to fulfill the interface:

 For ease of illustration the rest of this document assumes that this is implemented with secp256k1 keys and ECIES.
-The key retrieved from the Torus nodes is refered to as an encryption key or .
+The key retrieved from the Torus nodes is referred to as an encryption key or .

 The storage layer serves as a persistent data store for storing encrypted metadata.
 Examples of such systems include IPFS, Arweave, Sia, or even BFT layers.
 Data availability and cost are the main factors to consider but the choice of storage layer is ultimately up to the implementer.

-TKI utilizes from the torus nodes as an entry point to retrieve the private key. is used to retrieve encrypted user-specific data from the storage layer, refered to as metadata.
+TKI utilizes from the torus nodes as an entry point to retrieve the private key. is used to retrieve encrypted user-specific data from the storage layer, referred to as metadata.
 This data includes a user's threshold, polynomial commitments, associated devices, and so on.

 TKI is dependent on user devices to store shares.
-The base flow accomodates a single device, but users can use multiple devices to increase the threshold once they have an initial setup.
+The base flow accommodates a single device, but users can use multiple devices to increase the threshold once they have an initial setup.
 Access to device storage on the user's device is implementation specific.
 For example, for native applications on mobile, they can make use of the device keychain.